AHAEIVA/StructuralInspectionPlanner/memory-bank/activeContext.md

 ## Active Decisions & Considerations:

-*   The `visualize_path.py` script uses `matplotlib` for 3D plotting, now with point reduction, direction quivers, and start/end labels.
+*   The `visualize_path.py` script now uses yaw for quiver X/Y direction, Z difference for quiver Z direction, path alpha at 0.5, and arrow length at 0.2.
+It continues to use `matplotlib` for 3D plotting, with point reduction, and start/end labels.
 *   The script first copies `latestPath.csv` from `koptplanner/data/` to `results_visualisation/` before attempting to plot.
 *   The `transform_stl_axes.py` script now offers both axis transformation and centering.
 *   Memory Bank is being kept current with script enhancements and new functionalities.